Bernardo Bernardo

 Bernardo C. Bernardo (January 28, 1945 – March 8, 2018) was a Filipino veteran stage actor, comedian, and film director.
 He was known for his role as a supporting actor for the blockbuster film Invisible, which is also known as Imbisibol in the Philippines.
 Bernardo was awarded the Gawad Urian Award for his Best Supporting Actor role for the film, Invisible at the 39th Gawad Urian Awards in 2016 and was also nominated for Best Supporting Actor at the 2016 FAP Awards in the Philippines.
-Bernardo Bernardo died on March 8, 2018, following a tumor in his pancreas.
+Bernardo died on March 8, 2018, following a tumor in his pancreas.

 Biography

 Bernardo C. Bernardo was born on January 28, 1945, in Santa Ana, Manila.
-He achieved the Degree of Bachelor of Literature in Journalism from the University of Santo Tomas.
+He received the Degree of Bachelor of Literature in Journalism from the University of Santo Tomas.
 Bernardo also received the theatre training at the University of California and graduated with a Master of Arts Degree at the London Academy of Music and Dramatic Art under a British council grant.
-He also taught Theater Arts at Meridian International College, also known as MINT College.
+He also was the program director of Theater Arts at Meridian International College, also known as MINT College.

 Career

 He rose to prominence as a respectable theatre actor and gained fame as a supporting actor in the Philippines when he transitioned to film industry in the mid-1970s.
 He went onto win the Gaward Urian Award for Best Actor at the 5th Gawad Urian Awards in 1981 for his role as "Manay Sharon in Ishmael Bernal" for the film, Manila By Night which is also commonly known as City After Dark.

-He also acted in few Filipino comedy series including the role of the antagonist (as Steve Carpio) in the comedy series, Home Along Da Riles.
+He also acted in few Filipino comedy series including the role of the antagonist Steve Carpio in the comedy series, Home Along Da Riles.